-In 2011, the post of Chairman was held by Mr. John C. Tsang.
-The post of Chief Executive Officer was held by Mr. James H. Lau Jr. The segregation of the posts of Chairman and Chief Executive Officer ensures a clear division of responsibilities between the Board and the executive functions of the Corporation's Management.
+During 2013, Mr John C. Tsang was the Chairman and Mr Raymond Li Ling Cheung was the Chief Executive Officer.
+The roles of Chairman and Chief Executive Officer were separate and not performed by the same individual, which ensured a clear division of responsibilities between the Board and the executive functions of the Corporation's Management.
 The Board is responsible for laying down strategic direction and business guidelines, approving financial objectives and closely monitoring the Corporation's performance on an on-going basis.
-The Chief Executive Officer, who is accountable to the Board, is responsible for leading Management in implementing the Board's decisions in a proper and efficient manner.
-The Chief Executive Officer ensures that adequate information relating to the Corporation's business are reported to the Board on a regular basis.
+The Chief Executive Officer, who is accountable to the Board, is responsible for leading Management in implementing the

+Board's decisions in a proper and efficient manner.
+The Chief Executive Officer also ensures that adequate information relating to the Corporation's business is reported to the Board on a regular basis.